Disploy/disploy/apps/docs/docs/Reference/contributing/index.md

 ### [`disploy`]

 The core of Disploy, written in TypeScript.
-This package is responsible for the core functionality of Disploy, think of it as the "engine" of Disploy.
+This package is responsible for the core functionality of Disploy; think of it as the "engine" of Disploy.
 If you come from a web development background, this is the equivalent of the React library, but it also includes a framework that would be the equivalent of Next.js.
-This package is the most important package in the Disploy ecosystem, and is the one that is most likely to be used by the majority of users.
+This package is the most important package in the Disploy ecosystem and is the one that is most likely to be used by the majority of users.

 ### [`disploy/cli`]